sh7ven/Clog/README.md

 ![sample warning](/screenshots/sample_usage_warning.png)

 # Clog
-A simple, lightweight and thread-safe logging library written in C.
+A header-only, simple and thread-safe logging library written in C.

 # Installation
 Clone the repository and place the source files inside your project.